 Director: Tracy Fullerton

 The Game Innovation Lab is the premier center for experimental game design research at USC.
 Founded in 2004, the lab is directed by Professor Tracy Fullerton.
 The mission of the lab is to pursue experimental design of games in cultural realms including art, science, politics and learning.
-The international success of games that have emerged from the lab, including Cloud, flOw, Darfur is Dying, The Cat and the Coup and The Night Journey, have made it a hub for indie and experimental games culture in Los Angeles.
+The international success of games that have emerged from the lab, including Cloud, flOw, Darfur is Dying, The Cat and the Coup, The Night Journey and Walden, a game, have made it a hub for indie and experimental games culture in Los Angeles.
 Our Playthink Salons attract speakers and participants from across the city and across disciplinary boundaries.
-Associated faculty include award winning game designers Richard Lemarchand (Uncharted series) and Peter Brinson (Waco, The Cat and the Coup) as well as pioneering games user researcher Dennis Wixon.
-Research staff include up and coming game designers Elizabeth Swensen and Sean Bouchard, Todd Furmanski and Lucas Peterson.
-Graduate student researchers in the lab have gone on to stellar careers at Microsoft, Electronic Arts, Zynga and more.
+Associated faculty include award winning game designers Richard Lemarchand (Uncharted series) and Peter Brinson (Waco, The Cat and the Coup).
+Student researchers in the lab have gone on to stellar careers at Microsoft, Electronic Arts, Zynga and to form innovative game companies such as thatgamecompany, The Odd Gentlemen, and Giant Sparrow.

 IMAX Immersive Media Lab